Brazil state prosecutors to sue Vale, BHP over Samarco damburst

-SAO PAULO (Reuters) - State prosecutors in Brazil said on Thursday they were bringing a civil lawsuit against miners Vale, BHP Billiton and their joint venture Samarco, an iron ore mine where a burst dam last month killed at least 13 people and devastated a nearby village.
+SAO PAULO, Dec 10 (Reuters) - State prosecutors in Brazil said on Thursday they were bringing a civil lawsuit against miners Vale, BHP Billiton and their joint venture Samarco, an iron ore mine where a burst dam last month killed at least 13 people and devastated a nearby village.

 The public prosecutors in the state of Minas Gerais said they had taken the action after Samarco, owned 50-50 by Brazil’s Vale SA and Australia’s BHP Billiton Ltd, refused on Wednesday to sign an accord.
 The prosecutors did not say in their statement the value of damages they were seeking.